spokenweb/spokenweb-metadata-scheme/docs/5-metadata-fields.rst

 5.16.
 Rights Fields
 *******************

 Rights statements express the copyright status of a Digital Object, as well as information about how you can access and re-use the objects.
+[28]

-The rights statements are designed to be used by cultural heritage institutions to communicate the copyright and re-use status of digital objects to their users.
+The rights statements are designed to be used by cultural heritage institutions to communicate the copyright and re-use status of digital objects to their users.[29]
 These statements provide a best practice for use by both international, national and regional aggregators of cultural heritage data, and the individual institutions and organizations that contribute data to them.
+[30]

 Required Field: **Rights**